 Using HTTP for complex applications

 The original vision of Tim Berners-Lee for the Web wasn't a read-only medium.
-He envisioned a Web were people can add and move documents remotely, a kind of distributed file system.
+He envisioned a Web where people can add and move documents remotely, a kind of distributed file system.
 Around 1996, HTTP has been extended to allow authoring, and a standard called WebDAV was created.
 It has been further extended for specific applications like CardDAV to handle address book entries and CalDAV to deal with calendars.
 But all these *DAV extensions had a flaw: they had to be implemented by the servers to be used, which was quite complex.
 Their use on Web realms stayed confidential.

 In 2000, a new pattern for using HTTP was designed: representational state transfer (or REST).
 The actions induced by the API were no more conveyed by new HTTP methods, but only by accessing specific URIs with basic HTTP/1.1 methods.
 This allowed any Web application to provide an API to allow retrieval and modification of its data without having to update the browsers or the servers: all what is needed was embedded in the files served by the Web sites through standard HTTP/1.1.
 The drawback of the REST model resides in the fact that each website defines its own non-standard RESTful API and has total control on it; unlike the *DAV extensions were clients and servers are interoperable.
 RESTful APIs became very common in the 2010s.